-The City of Toledo has two sources of surface water.
-The City has an impoundment on Mill Creek, a tributary to the Yaquina River.
-We also have water rights on the Siletz River with our Point of Diversion near Camp 12.
+The City of Toledo has two sources of surface water: an impoundment of water on Mill Creek, a tributary to the Yaquina River, as well as water rights on the Siletz River with our Point of Diversion near Camp 12.
 The City owns 4 square miles of the Mill Creek watershed with the remainder on Siuslaw National Forestland.
 The Siletz watershed is very large and is under private ownership and State and Federal ownership.
 We generally use water from the Mill Creek impoundment in the winter months and the Siletz source from mid May to October.